Two rehabilitation sciences researchers sitting at a table together.

 Dr. Juliette Cooper Visiting scholar program

-• Honouring Dr. Juliette "Archie" Cooper's contributions to the University of Manitoba, the Juliette Cooper visiting scholar program in Rehabilitation Science is designed to promote research excellence in the disciplines of occupational therapy, physical therapy and respiratory therapy.
+The Juliette Cooper visiting scholar program in Rehabilitation Science is designed to promote research excellence in occupational therapy, physical therapy and respiratory therapy.

-To be eligible, candidates must be a faculty member or clinician from a post-secondary education institution, research centre or institute.
+To be eligible, you must be a faculty member or clinician from a post-secondary education institution, research centre or institute.

 Submission deadline: February 1